UCL-CCS/EasyVVUQ/docs/fusion_tutorial.rst

 Qe_{tot}`, the total heating power.

 In this example we will analyze this model using the polynomial chaos expansion (PCE) UQ algorithm.
-The paramaters that can be varied are:
+The parameters that can be varied are:

 ==================    =======    =======   =========
     Quantity            Min        Max      Default